amitpal-source/Scala-workshop/README.md

 * [Exercise 2: Low footprint & fast startup: Building native platform binaries from Scala applications with GraalVM](#exercise-2-build-native-platform-from-scala-apps)
 * [Appendix](#appendix)

-# Exercise 0: Connect to your Virtual Machine
+# Exercise 0: Getting started with GraalVM: download and installation

 > As you make your way through this lab, look out for this icon.
 ![user input](images/userinput.png) Whenever you see it, it's time for you to